apoorva1995reddy/Salary_Prediction-Text_Analytics/README.md

 Sometimes github fails to render the ipynb notebooks, I believe that is some temporary (and recurring) issue with their backend

 # Salary Prediction-Text Analytics
-Salary precidtion from Job Description
+Salary precidtion from Job Description using Naive Bayes